MicrosoftDocs/win32/desktop-src/NetMon2/expertsubmitevent.md

 ---
-Description: The ExpertSubmitEvent function indicates that an event condition exists and provides a data structure that describes the condition. ms.assetid: 2339b530-427b-4028-aef6-c2cdd1353f77
+description: The ExpertSubmitEvent function indicates that an event condition exists and provides a data structure that describes the condition. ms.assetid: 2339b530-427b-4028-aef6-c2cdd1353f77
 title: ExpertSubmitEvent function (Netmon.h) ms.topic: reference